 Another green thing tradition as one of the popular ways to celebrate the day is by wearing a clump of shamrock.
 And now it is a firmly established tradition throughout the world to celebrate not just Saint Patrick but Ireland itself.

 The shamrock, which was also called the “seamroy” by the Celts is widely used by businesses seeking to associate with Ireland and, along with the Harp.
 And perhaps, become the single most recognizable symbol of Ireland.
-Many Irish began to wear the shamrock as a symbol of their pride in their heritage and their displeasure with English rule.
+Many Irish wear the shamrock as a symbol of their pride in their heritage and their displeasure with English rule.

 So, St. Patrick’s Day absolutely is one of the most cheerful holiday to spend with family.
 And these cute shamrock could be a handful beautiful pin for your kids, or yours to make your holiday more special.
 Go grab some from craftymood.com.